 Elevator car or lift platform

 An elevator will always have an enclosed car usually complete with a ceiling.
-Your entrances will have either a light curtain, accordion gate or a sliding elevator door.
+Your entrances must have an accordion gate or a sliding elevator door to be code compliant.
 This is due to the above mentioned automatic operation.
 A lift, on the other hand, will have an “open platform” so the hoistway around you is exposed, thus the requirement for constant pressure operation.

 Lifts will have an operating speed of 8ft/min – 18ft/min.
-An elevator usually functions between 20ft/min – 40ft/min.
+An elevator usually functions at 40ft/min.

-Capacity usually isn’t a factor as platform sizes are limited, but lifts will start at 550lbs (most are 750lbs) and elevators will range from 800lbs – 1400lbs.
+Capacity usually isn’t a factor as platform sizes are limited, but lifts will start at 550lbs (most are 750lbs) and elevators will range from 1000lbs – 1400lbs.